play-Ard/playard/README.md

 ### Game File Structure

-A Playard game should contain the following elements.
+In the Playard Game Engine, all games inherit from the Game class.
+A Playard game should contain the following elements:

 1. Base XML design **_(required)_**
 2. Logo to show in the main menu _(64 x 48 White Bitmap)_ **_(required)_**